aeberbach/aeberbach.github.io/_posts/2015-07-18-ipad-publishing.md

 tags:
 - iPad
 ---
-I'm trying out a very serious iPad app named Editorial, and a workflow to publish direct to Jekyll on GitHub- does it work?
+I'm trying out a very serious iPad app named Editorial, and a workflow to publish direct to Jekyll on GitHub - does it work?